The sphere free energy of the vector models to order $1/N$: The sphere free energies

 \subsection{Supersymmetric model}

 For completeness, we now present the short-range\footnote{The supersymmetric long-range models do not appear to be known.
-However, by analogy with the $\gO(N)$ and GN models, we can speculate that it is a theory of superfields with scaling dimensions $\Delta_\Phi = \tfrac{d-s}{2}$ and $\Delta_\Sigma = s-1 +O(1/N^2)$.} supersymmetric version of the $\gO(N)$ model -- the theory of $N+1$ chiral superfields with an $\gO(N)$-symmetric superpotential $W= \frac{\lambda_0}{2} \Sigma \Phi_i \Phi_i$ presented in \cite{Tarnopolsky:2016vvd}, which has action \cite{Ferreira:1997he}
+However, by analogy with the $\gO(N)$ and GN models, we can speculate that the long-range vector SCFT is a SCFT of superfields with scaling dimensions $\Delta_\Phi = \tfrac{d-s}{2}$ and $\Delta_\Sigma = s-1 +O(1/N^2)$.
+It should be reachable by RG flow from a UV free theory for suitable ranges of $s$ and $d$: the scaling dimension of $\Phi$ should be unchanged from the UV, whereas that of $\Sigma$ should be modified from a value less than $s-1$ to $\Delta_\Sigma=s-1$.} supersymmetric version of the $\gO(N)$ model -- the theory of $N+1$ chiral superfields with an $\gO(N)$-symmetric superpotential $W= \frac{\lambda_0}{2} \Sigma \Phi_i \Phi_i$ presented in \cite{Tarnopolsky:2016vvd}, which has action \cite{Ferreira:1997he}

 For the IR CFT, we know that the superpotential must have $R$-charge $2$, so $\Delta_\Sigma + 2\Delta_\Phi = d-1$.
 Localization then permits an exact calculation of the free energy in terms of the unknown $\Delta$s,